Jiaaqiliu/VIPER-R1/README.md

 Automated discovery of physical laws from observational data is a grand challenge in AI.
 Current methods, relying on symbolic regression or LLMs, are limited to uni-modal data and overlook the rich, visual phenomenological representations of motion that are indispensable to physicists.
 This "sensory deprivation" severely weakens their ability to interpret the inherent spatio-temporal patterns within dynamic phenomena.

-To address this gap, we propose the VLM-based **Physics Reasoning and Inductive Synthesis Model (VIPER-R1)**, a multimodal framework that discovers fundamental symbolic formulas by methodically integrating visual perception, trajectory data, and symbolic reasoning through a process of inductive synthesis.
+To address this gap, we propose VIPER-R1, a multimodal model that performs Visual Induction for Physics-based Equation Reasoning to discover fundamental symbolic formulas.
+It methodically integrates visual perception, trajectory data, and symbolic reasoning to simulate the scientific discovery process.

 The model is trained via a curriculum of Motion Structure Induction (MSI), using supervised fine-tuning to interpret kinematic phase portraits and construct hypotheses guided by a Causal Chain of Thought (C-CoT), followed by Reward-Guided Symbolic Calibration (RGSC) to purify the formula's structure with reinforcement learning.
 During inference, the trained VIPER acts as an agent: it first posits a high-confidence symbolic ansatz, then proactively invokes an external symbolic regression tool to perform Symbolic Residual Realignment (SR²).
 This final step, analogous to a physicist's perturbation analysis, reconciles the theoretical model with empirical data.